epfl-ada/ada-2024-project-databand/README.md

 We applied a logarithmic scale to the x-axis to handle the wide range of revenue values and make the visualization clearer.
 palette: A color scheme ('viridis') was used to differentiate the eras visually.
 The x-axis was set to a logarithmic scale using log_scale=True to better represent the wide range of revenue values.
 This scale helps compress the values so that both low and high revenues can be visualized together without skewing the distribution.

+**Task 2: Budget analysis**

+This analysis relies heavily on plots (graphical assessment).
+- Compute the mean of movie budgets and plot it across time, corrected for inflation or not
+- Plot histograms to visualize the distribution of budgets across DVD eras ; this is done in a cross-era manner to visualize the shifts in budget distribution.
+- Calculate the rolling discrete derivative of the mean budget with a window of three years, providing insights into the rate of change in movie budgets over time.
+- Display the proportion of tiny, small, big and super-productions (for budgets ranging in [0, 0.2], [0.2, 1], [1, 5] and [5, ..] times the budget average).

 **Task 3: Production analysis**